Getting Disability for Eating Disorders as an Adult

 • interacting with others (the ability to use socially appropriate behaviors)

-• concentrating, persisting, or maintaining pace in performing tasks (the ability to complete tasks), and/or
+• concentrating, persisting, or maintaining pace in performing tasks (the ability to complete tasks), and

-• adapting or managing onself (having practical personal skills like paying bills, cooking, shopping, dressing, and good hygiene).
+• adapting or managing oneself (having practical personal skills like paying bills, cooking, shopping, dressing, and good hygiene).

-Note that "marked" is worse than moderate—you can think of it as seriously limiting.
-Extreme is less severe than a complete loss of an ability, but worse than marked.
-Marked and extreme are matters of professional judgment used by a SSA psychiatrist or psychologist when reviewing the medical evidence.
+Note that marked is worse than moderate—you can think of it as seriously limiting.
+Extreme doesn't mean a complete loss of an ability, but it's worse than marked.
+"Marked" and "extreme" are matters of professional judgment used by a psychiatrist or psychologist when reviewing the medical evidence.

-For instance, individuals with anorexia nervosa who have had treatment and have recovered to a point that they don't satisfy the listing for eating disorders can still have residual limitations.
-Muscle weakness and anemia can limit the ability to stand or walk for prolonged periods or lift heavy objects.
-Lingering mental problems can limit the ability to work around others or follow instructions.
+Many people who've had successful treatment for anorexia recover to a point that they don't meet the listing for eating disorders, but they still have leftover functional limitations.
+For example, muscle weakness and anemia can limit your ability to stand or walk for prolonged periods or lift heavy objects.
+Lingering mental problems have an impact on your ability to work around others or follow instructions.

 Talk to a Disability Lawyer